k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 #### Customized Data Generator Flow

-- The customized flow support a data consistency using seed by using the built-in product data generator Actors:  set the data generator Actor's input **seed** parameter to be an **external variable**.
+- The customized flows support seed-based data consistency by using the built-in product data generator Actors:  set the data generator Actor's input **seed** parameter to be an **external variable**.
 The following example flow gets a random first name from a Collection.
 The RandomFromCollection Actor's **seed** input parameter must be set as **external** variable:

   ![seeded random example](../images/example_seeded_random_flow.png)